-Kashmir Great Lakes Trek Overview
+Kashmir Great Lakes Trek 2026-27 -Complete Guide to the Himalayan Paradise

 The Kashmir Great Lakes Trek is a popular trekking route in the Indian Himalayas.
 Located in the Jammu and Kashmir, the Indian-administered region, this trek involves several breathtaking alpine lakes, lush meadows, dense forests, and wild mountain vistas.
 This 72-kilometer trek takes approximately 7 to 9 days and reaches elevations of up to 4,300 meters (14,107 feet).